wangchning/vocabulary/Vocabulary.md

 - In keeping with the overall design of the park, the playground will remain small.
 - The decorations in the house are in perfect keeping with her personality.
 - The modern furniture was out of keeping with the old house.

+### indelible
+- The blood had left an indelible mark on her shirt.

 ### indignant
 *Indignant* refers to anger based on unworthy or unfair behavior rather than merely injury to one's own interests.